UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).

+Please note that student progress will only be discussed with the student and their advisor as needed.

 **Grading Scale:**